ASUS ROG Harpe II Ace

 Best for

-Best for competitive FPS players, claw or fingertip grip users, and buyers who want a very light wireless mouse with precise tracking and browser-based setup.
+Best for competitive FPS players who use claw or fingertip grip and want a very light wireless mouse with 8K polling, precise tracking, and quick web-based setup.
+It also suits users who switch between 2.4GHz, Bluetooth, and wired USB-C.

 Not for